Princeton-CDH/lenape-timetree/content/leaves/emigration.md

 title: Emigration
 ---

-First Lunaapeew move westward to hills of Eastern PA
+First Lunaapeew move westward to the hills of Eastern Pennslyvania